 When you improve your home, one of the first decisions you need to make is whether or not you need an architect.
 It can have a big impact on the cost and quality of the building works.
 We look at when it is a good idea to have one and the pros and cons of working with an architect.

 How do I know if I need an architect?

-- Some people successfully undertake quite major works – including whole house refurbishments and extensions without an architect.
+Some people successfully undertake quite major works – including whole house refurbishments and extensions without an architect.
 Others employ one for comparatively minor jobs, such as redoing a bathroom or redesigning a kitchen.

-- If you have a very clear idea of what you want, or a builder whose judgement and vision you trust, then an architect is less necessary.
+If you have a clear idea of what you want, or a builder whose judgement and vision you trust, then an architect is less necessary.
 However, if you aren’t sure what kind of design you want, then they can help give you ideas.
 Need help with architectural design?
 Use our find an architect service to receive a list of local suppliers in your area.

-- If you don’t trust builders, or are busy or inexperienced, an architect can help you manage the whole project and keep an informed eye on the builders and make sure the project stays on tract
+Similarly, if you don’t trust builders or are busy or inexperienced, an architect can help you manage the whole project and keep an informed eye on the builders and make sure the project stays on track.

 If you need planning permission (or even think you might), then an architect can be invaluable in successfully navigating the local planning authority.
 A planning consultant or a structural engineer can also help.

 What are the advantages of having an architect?

-- Architects are usually good at ensuring the work is professionally done.
-They are aware of permitted development guidelines and will ensure the build meets the requirements of building control, that you have a structural engineer if you need one.
+Architects are usually good at ensuring the work is professionally done.
+They are aware of permitted development guidelines and will ensure the build meets the requirements of building control and that you have a structural engineer if you need one.

-- Architects are generally (but not always) good at the detail that most of us rarely think about and which, if done wrongly, can end up being costly mistakes – which way should the door open?
+They are generally good at the detail most of us rarely think about.
+If done wrongly, these can result in costly mistakes.
+Things like: Which way should the door open?
 Should we have recessed lights?
 Where should the outlet pipes go?
 Should you be able to see the toilet when the bathroom door is open?

 What are the disadvantages of having an architect?

-- The architect’s fees generally add about 15% to the cost of a project, and as much as 20% if they manage the whole project.
-If you are on a really tight budget, you will be tempted to try to do without.
-They can save you money on big projects – it doesn’t make sense to cut corners on design
+Architect’s fees generally add about 15% to the cost of a project, and as much as 20% if they manage the whole project.
+If you are on a tight budget, you will be tempted to try to do without.
+They can save you money on big projects.
+It doesn’t make sense to cut corners on design.

-- An architect is also one more person to deal with, and another relationship to navigate.
-If you have a very trusted builder you are close to, then you may feel on smaller projects that an architect gets in the way
+It can mean one more person to deal with and another relationship to navigate.
+If you have a trusted builder you are close to, then you may feel on smaller projects that an architect gets in the way.

-- Sometimes architects don’t give you what you want, and push you do things you don’t want to and this can result in clients falling out and making the process difficult.
+Sometimes architects don’t give you what you want, and push you do things you don’t want to and this can result in clients falling out and making the process difficult.